 · Steel toe size and shape

 While the term ‘fit’ describes the overall character of a boot, the size and shape of the steel toe caps can extensively manipulate it.
 There is more than the correct size.
-Other factors like shape, toe room make up an important factor in fittings.
+Other factors like shape and toe room make up an important factor in fittings.
 Look for specific shapes while shopping for steel toes.
 The pointier the tip, the more problems you will have with the boot.
 Pointed or narrow fronts leave little space for your toes so that they will feel jammed.
 Instead, a little rounder or asymmetric shapes suit better for most feet.
 The shape resembles the natural shape of human feet; hence they fit better and feel more comfortable.

 Moreover, check the heel’s ball of the steel toe boots.
 To diminish heel pain, it should stay in the center of your heel.
 If the steel toe is very narrow, you may try cotton padding to reduce friction.